azer/duba/README.md

 ### pull

-It'll copy (or sync) the project you specified into your local workspace and run `npm install` command if it's a NodeJS command.
+It'll copy (or sync) the project you specified into your local workspace:

 Example: